-The consolidated financial statements incorporate the assets and liabilities of all subsidiaries of Mustera Property Group Ltd ('company' or 'parent entity') as at 30 June 2022 and the results of all subsidiaries for the year then ended.
-Mustera Property Group Ltd and its subsidiaries together are referred to in these financial statements as the 'consolidated entity'.
+The consolidated financial statements incorporate the assets and liabilities of all controlled entities of Mustera Property Group Ltd ('Company' or 'Parent Entity') as at 30 June 2023 and the results of all controlled entities for the year then ended.
+Mustera Property Group Ltd and its controlled entities together are referred to in these financial statements as the 'Consolidated Entity' or the 'Group.'

-Subsidiaries are all those entities over which the consolidated entity has control.
-The consolidated entity controls an entity when the consolidated entity is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power to direct the relevant activities of the entity.
-Subsidiaries are fully consolidated from the date on which control is transferred to the consolidated entity.
+Controlled entities are all those entities over which the Consolidated Entity has control.
+The Consolidated Entity controls an entity when the Consolidated Entity is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power to direct the relevant activities of the entity.
+Controlled entities are fully consolidated from the date on which control is transferred to the Consolidated Entity.
 They are de-consolidated from the date that control ceases.

-Intercompany transactions, balances and unrealised gains on transactions between entities in the consolidated entity are eliminated.
+Intercompany transactions, balances and unrealised gains on transactions between entities in the Consolidated Entity are eliminated.
 Unrealised losses are also eliminated unless the transaction provides evidence of the impairment of the asset transferred.
-Accounting policies of subsidiaries have been changed where necessary to ensure consistency with the policies adopted by the consolidated entity.
+Accounting policies of controlled entities have been changed where necessary to ensure consistency with the policies adopted by the Consolidated Entity.

-The acquisition of subsidiaries is accounted for using the acquisition method of accounting.
+The acquisition of controlled entities is accounted for using the acquisition method of accounting.
 A change in ownership interest, without the loss of control, is accounted for as an equity transaction, where the difference between the consideration transferred and the book value of the share of the non-controlling interest acquired is recognised directly in equity attributable to the parent.

-Non-controlling interest in the results and equity of subsidiaries are shown separately in the statement of profit or loss and other comprehensive income, statement of financial position and statement of changes in equity of the consolidated entity.
-Losses incurred by the consolidated entity are attributed to the non-controlling interest in full, even if that results in a deficit balance.
+Non-controlling interest in the results and equity of controlled entities are shown separately in the statement of profit or loss and other comprehensive income, statement of financial position and statement of changes in equity of the Consolidated Entity.
+Losses incurred by the Consolidated Entity are attributed to the non-controlling interest in full, even if that results in a deficit balance.

-Where the consolidated entity loses control over a subsidiary, it derecognises the assets including goodwill, liabilities and non-controlling interest in the subsidiary together with any cumulative translation differences recognised in equity.
-The consolidated entity recognises the fair value of the consideration received and the fair value of any investment retained together with any gain or loss in profit or loss.
+Where the Consolidated Entity loses control over a controlled entity, it derecognises the assets including goodwill, liabilities and non-controlling interest in the controlled entity together with any cumulative translation differences recognised in equity.
+The Consolidated Entity recognises the fair value of the consideration received and the fair value of any investment retained together with any gain or loss in profit or loss.